IN Gender Frauen

 Against this backdrop, many patriarchal structures prevail. «Indian girls should be married off early to avoid sexual confusion.» According to a study, 67 percent of Indian men in Marathwada are of this opinion.
 Yet it is precisely child marriage that leads to a life without rights and education for girls.

 It is often accompanied by early pregnancies, which are a great psychological and physical burden for the girls.
 According to a study, almost half of the women in the Marathwada region are married off as underage girls (young women aged between 20 and 24 were surveyed).
+Child marriage and domestic violence are closely linked, as studies show: The younger the women are, the more often they become victims of domestic violence.

 Another problem is domestic violence.
 Around 42 percent of respondents believe that violence by the husband towards his wife is justified under certain circumstances and that the wife should tolerate it for the good of the family.
 Domestic violence is commonplace in India.
 Victims receive little to no help from their families, communities and the government.